raganwald-deprecated/iGesture/README.md

 Everything you've seen is handled in Javascript with iGesture and jQuery.
 If you're interested in gestures, you may already know that you can get lists of touches from the browser or register functions to be called in response to certain callbacks.
 How much code do think it would take to handle the events for Xs, Os, swipes, scrubs, and rotations?
 Twenty, thirty function calls?
 Maybe 100 lines of code?

-Here's <u>all</u> the iGesture-specific code in naughts and crosses:
+Here's <u>all</u> the iGesture-specific code in Naughts and Crosses:

     $('.board')
 	    .gesture(['left', 'right', 'close', 'circleclockwise', 'circlecounterclockwise', 'rotate',